rm-hull/luma.lcd/doc/python-usage.rst

 As soon as the with scope is ended, the resultant image is automatically flushed to the device's display memory and the :mod:`PIL.ImageDraw` object is garbage collected.

+..
+[1] The use of display for the HD44780 is more limited with the `text` property being the preferred interface for displaying characters.

 Color Model
 """""""""""